Mahatir-Ahmed-Tusher/Khoj/README.md

 2. Server searches trusted Bangladeshi sources first; augments with English sources if needed.
 3. Top sources are compiled and analyzed by AI (DeepSeek → Gemini → GROQ fallback chain).
 4. A structured Bengali report is returned with verdict and reasoning.
 Related articles from our library are suggested.
+5. User-generated reports are stored locally for future access and management.

 ---